Main

 tail type inference

-can be used to deduce the return type of a function.
+You may think that whether auto can be used to deduce the return type of a function.
 Still consider an example of an add function, which we have to write in traditional C++:

 template<typename R, typename T, typename U> |